Customer retention: 7 expert-backed strategies [Updated for 2022]

 Establish customers for life

-Whilst it may seem obvious, one of the most powerful strategies for retaining a happy customer base is being human and fair.
+Whilst it may seem obvious, one of the most powerful strategies for retaining a happy customer base lies in building trust, being human and fair.

 This can be on many fronts.
 For example, refunds.